miketheman/fullstack/README.md

 ------------------------------
 * bluepill is a process manager, similar to SysV init, Upstart, supervisord, runit, etc.
 * Bottle.py is a web micro-framework written in python.
-* Munin is a performance metric gathering system.
 * Siege creates web requests based on an input file for load testing.
 * Spiceweasel generates Chef's knife commands from a config file